 How will the course be taught, and will any preparation be required?

-The majority of sessions are delivered to everyone as a chamber choir, but afternoon sessions and some evening sessions we will reduce down to small consorts for one to a part singing (optional).
+The majority of sessions are delivered to everyone as a chamber choir, but in afternoon sessions we will reduce down to small consorts for one-to-a-part singing (optional).
 In the last session there will be an informal performance.
 No preparation is required.

 Will music be provided in advance of the course?

 All music will be provided by the tutor on the course.
 If you would like to suggest repertoire for the consort group sessions then please do bring a copy!